Sonya Curnow is Time Out's former London News and Events Editor.

 The best pottery classes in London

 Londoners are potty for clay.
-Places on pottery courses across the city are getting snapped up quicker than a discount Edmund de Waal vase, so if you want to sink your hands into some wet clay and imagine you’re in ‘Ghost’, you’d better book your London pottery class in advance.
+Places on pottery courses across the city are getting snapped up quicker than a discounted Edmund de Waal vase, so if you want to sink your hands into some wet clay and imagine you’re in ‘Ghost’, you’d better book your London pottery class in advance.
 Here are four things to remember before you get behind the wheel: Be ready to get messy Bring an apron, unless you don’t mind walking around in clay-splattered clothes for the rest of the day.
-Stay centred It can take a while to centre your clay on the wheel, but it’s worth getting it spot on so your pot’s walls are even.
+Stay centred It can take a while to centre your clay on the wheel, but it’s worth getting it spot-on so your pot’s walls are an even thickness.
 Go slow Any quick movements can throw your pot off-centre and that can be the beginning of the end.
 Be philosophical Just when it looks like you’ve made a beautiful vase, it collapses!
 Take a deep breath and start again.
-That one wasn’t meant to be.
-Looking for a bargin?
-Try this BYOB pottery experience offer.
+That one just wasn’t meant to be.
+Recommended Need for more inspiration for new hobbies?
+Check out our list of the best classes in London.

 In pictures: life on Ridley Road, Dalston’s buzzing street market